Young Thug’s Life Long Chauffeur Threatens Legal Action Over Alleged Assault From YSL Camp

 The driver took the high road, and left the party to avoid a brawl.
 However, Thrasher says duty called — Young Thug needed a ride home, so the driver had to go back to the party … and that’s when he claims he was viciously assaulted and beaten.

 Now, he’s threatening to sue, contacting Young Thug’s legal team claiming he needed surgery from the beat down due to a liquor bottle being smashed on his head.
-In addition to Young Thug, he is also threatening his label 300 Ent, and the person he alleges actually beat him Lil Duke.
+In addition to Young Thug, he is also threatening his label 300 Ent, and the person he alleges actually beat him which was Lil Duke.

+Lil Duke is signed to Young Thug’s YSL entertainment and has been featured on a number of singles including Machine Gun Kelly’s “Bullet’s With Names” and more recently, Nav’s “Good Intentions.”

 Comments